votanvotan/nft-collection-generator/README.md

-# MessageMe
+# NFT Collection

-A simple Ethereum-Blockchain based messaging system
+A ...

 ## Getting Started